Addressing the Chronic Absentee Recovery Issue

 Shifting Truancy Intervention

 Rebecca Clark and Jennifer Boniol from Lewisville ISD discussed shifting truancy interventions from compliance to student-centered approaches.
-They use RaaWee K12 Attendance+ tool for data management and introduced the ADAPT program for counseling, HOPE for substance abuse, and CHOICES for family support, leveraging tiered support from counselors and social workers for holistic intervention.
+They use the RaaWee Attendance+ tool for data management and introduced the ADAPT program for counseling, HOPE for substance abuse, and CHOICES for family support, leveraging tiered support from counselors and social workers for holistic intervention.

 A Shift from Compliance to Support